JanKleprlik/Shazam/README.md

 Information such as how many important notes share or how many of those notes are time coherent with the recording.

+> Note: percentage on time coherent notes can exceed 100% because of repeating parts in the song such as refrains.

 ![debug information](Documentation/Images/DEBUG.PNG)

 #### c, clear